 What You’ll Do

-Improve adjustability and clear, soft communication by developing, recognizing and getting comfortable with a hand gallop (between 14 and 16 mph).
-As George Morris would say, control of pace is the first necessity of riding.
-You'll also figure out what it takes to smoothly move from working canter (about 12 mph) to hand gallop and back again, creating the consistent impression we like in a regular hunter round.
+- Improve adjustability and clear, soft communication by developing, recognizing and getting comfortable with a hand gallop (between 14 and 16 mph).
+Control of pace is the first necessity of riding.
+You’ll also figure out what it takes to smoothly move from working canter (about 12 mph) to hand gallop and back again, creating the consistent impression we like in a regular hunter round.

 Get your work space set up by building a little course as shown in the diagram.
 Place two ground poles on the long side of your arena about 80 to 84 feet apart and at least 40 feet from the corners.
 For an average-strided horse’s 12 mph working canter, this distance works out to a comfortable six-stride line, but in a 14 to 16 mph hand gallop, you’ll do it in five strides.
 Have your trainer or a knowledgeable friend watch you canter the line.
 If you can’t get there in an easy six strides in a working canter, adjust the distance appropriately.